Manchester2/example/README.md.txt

 # Example Site

-Thi is a sample reading file.
-Learning.
+This is a sample reading file.
+Learning
+Corrected